yjavlekar-cyber/90DaysOfDevOps/2026/day-60/day-60-capstone.md

 5) we can exec into the pod and see our data is showing their

        kubectl exec -it pod-name -- mysql -u root -p

+## Task 3: Deploy WordPress (Days 52, 54, 57)
+- Here we first created a configmap which will have our host and db name.
+- then we created a deployment where we ingested our configmap values and used already applied secrets which were already declaraed in database secrets
+- we have also used liveness and readiness probe as well